 Why Do We Need to Equalize While Freediving?

 Our body has small spaces where air lingers.
 When exposed to pressure changes during freediving, it can result in barotrauma (a pressure related injury).
-Thus, any pressure changes in the facial air cavities and mask must be equalized with the help of several equalization methods.
+Thus, any pressure changes in the facial air cavities and mask must be equalized with the help of several equalization methods to prevent blocked ears from occurring.

 Keep in mind that what is needed for equalization can be different from person to person, and that there is no ‘correct’ technique that one must use at certain depths.